 In Houston, a lot of people express the wish to break into the energy industry but without industry connections or experience, this is no easy feat.
 To get oil and gas jobs advice from someone who knows the energy industry very well, I interviewed Dan Clark.
 Dan is the Managing Partner at EnergyHeadhunter, a firm specializing in executive search for the energy industry.
-My questions to Dan are bolded.

 As a career coach, the most common question I get about the energy sector is, “How do I break into the energy industry without any experience or connections?”
 As a recruiter, what is your response to that?